MihailJP/sfdsort/README.md

 - `-H`, `--drop-hint-flag`: Drops Flag `H` from all glyphs
 - `-O`, `--drop-open-flag`: Drops Flag `O` from all glyphs
 - `-D`, `--deselect-all`: Deselect all points and references in all glyphs
+- `-R`, `--decompose-nested-references`: Decompose nested references into single-level ones

+> [!WARNING]
+> Currently `--decompose-nested-references` drops contours if such glyphs that
+> have both contours and nested references.
+You will be warned about such
+> glyphs.

+> [!NOTE]
+> Decomposing nested references may cause unused glyphs.
+SFDSort will not drop
+> such glyphs.